camillilab/spacer_miner/README.md

 spacer_miner.py outputs the following files in tab-delimited format:

-crispr_hit_overview: Overview of accessions harboring the repeat sequence.
+**crispr_hit_overview.tsv**: Overview of accessions harboring the repeat sequence.
 Number of validated repeats refers to the number of repeats matching perfectly to the canonical 28 bp repeat sequence.

-spacer_overview.tsv: Overview of mined spacers.
+**spacer_overview.tsv**: Overview of mined spacers.
 Spacer number is oriented in the order of acquisition, ie. the most recently acquired spacer is the largest number.

-crispr_repeat_mined_data.tsv: Overview of mined protospacers detected by BLASTing mined spacers to the NCBI non-redundant database.
+**crispr_repeat_mined_data.tsv**: Overview of mined protospacers detected by BLASTing mined spacers to the NCBI non-redundant database.

-spacer_histogram.tsv: Frequency of unique mined spacers across the samples
+**spacer_histogram.tsv**: Frequency of unique mined spacers across the samples

-potential_new_crispr_arrays.tsv: A quick list of novel accessions detected during protospacer detection that may contain even more novel spacers.
+**potential_new_crispr_arrays.tsv**: A quick list of novel accessions detected during protospacer detection that may contain even more novel spacers.
 A future version may loop the script to recursively search these novel sources to even further expand the database.

-perfect_crispr_repeat_mined_data.tsv: A subset of crispr_repeat_mined_data.tsv that only contains hits of 100% coverage and identity.
+**perfect_crispr_repeat_mined_data.tsv**: A subset of crispr_repeat_mined_data.tsv that only contains hits of 100% coverage and identity.

 ---------------------------------